From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 What this means:

-• Decline scope creep that damages quality, even if the client offers to pay more
+Decline scope creep that damages quality, even if the client offers to pay more

-• Recommend the right solution for the client, even if it’s not our highest-margin option
+Recommend the right solution for the client, even if it’s not our highest-margin option

-• Maintain timeline commitments even when internal capacity is tight
+Maintain timeline commitments even when internal capacity is tight

 What this doesn’t mean:

-• Work for free or undercharge
+Work for free or undercharge

-• Accept abusive client behavior
+Accept abusive client behavior

-• Sacrifice profitability for relationships
+Sacrifice profitability for relationships

-The feedback improved everything:
+The feedback upgraded everything:

 Added to Value 3: “Exception: Client-facing crises require immediate sync coordination until resolved.”

-From newer hire (last 6): “Value 5 on private feedback makes sense, but I’ve never seen what ‘good feedback’ looks like here.
+From a newer hire (last 6): “Value 5 on private feedback makes sense, but I’ve never seen what ‘good feedback’ looks like here.
 Can we add examples?”

-From project manager: “These are great, but how do we handle when two values conflict?
+From the project manager: “These are great, but how do we handle when two values conflict?
 Like honesty vs. long-term relationships, when a client asks for something we know won’t work?”

 Week 4-6: Build Hiring Process Around Values (Cultural Screening)

 Values don’t matter if new hires don’t share them.
-Freya built a cultural screening before adding another person.
+Freya built a cultural screening step before adding another person.

-Design cultural interview questions that reveal alignment through scenarios.
+Week 4: She designed cultural interview questions that reveal alignment through scenarios.

-Value 1 Screening: “Client offers $8K to add a feature requiring 3 weeks, but only gives 10 days.
+Value 1 screening: “Client offers $8K to add a feature requiring 3 weeks, but only gives 10 days.
 Taking it means other projects slip or quality suffers.
 What do you do?”

 Week 7-9: Create Onboarding That Transmits Culture

-Tested the new onboarding.
+Week 9: Tested the new onboarding.
 Recent hires made culturally aligned decisions 85% of the time in the first 60 days (vs. 45% before cultural onboarding).

 Week 10-12: Implement Recognition System for Value Demonstration